 Adding a competitive element between a group of proposed recipient countries would ensure the expansion of human rights.
 This would require foreign governments to develop and present their own “human rights plan” and determine whether aid would assist in reaching those goals.
 Instead of Congress allotting a certain amount per country, countries would be given amounts based on plan specifications.
 Once countries reached their human rights milestones, more aid would be distributed.
 In countries where the milestones were not met, support would stop or be postponed until those milestones were met.

-What is the feasibility for a country needing aid to create such a plan?
+What is the feasibility of a country needing aid to create such a plan?
 Participation would require that each country develop its own plan.
 Problems may arise as countries needing assistance may not have the human capital, skill, and infrastructure available to create such a plan.
 If they can produce a plan, do they have the leadership and resources available to implement it?
-Often countries in need of aid suffer from poor leadership and infrastructure, corruption, health and food insecurities, and several other crises, which makes planning for the future complex.
+Often countries in need of aid suffer from poor leadership and infrastructure, corruption, health and food insecurities, and several other crises, which make planning for the future complex difficult.

 One hurdle for the U.S. is the feasibility of evaluating such plans.
 The U.S. will require more human and financial capital to evaluate proposed plans for aid designation, create change proposals, evaluate milestones, and monitor results.
-Monetary resources needed for program management will add to the cost of providing aid.
+Monetary resources needed for program management will add to the aid cost.

 So, what is the U.S. to do?
-Should the federal government cut off aid entirely to countries with human rights violations?
-There are serious consequences to be considered in countries where aid is not distributed: malnourishment, disease, loss of education, poor infrastructure, terrorism, civil unrest, and opportunities for dictatorships and foreign take-overs.
+Should the federal government cut off aid to countries with human rights violations?
+There are serious consequences to be considered in countries where aid is not distributed: malnourishment, disease, loss of education, poor infrastructure, terrorism, civil unrest, and opportunities for dictatorships and foreign takeovers.
 Cutting off all aid will result in the loss of life, liberty, and the pursuit of happiness—some of the key pillars of human rights.
-However, if no milestones are met, foreign aid may be funding evil regimes known to exacerbate human rights issues.
+However, if no milestones are met, foreign aid may fund evil regimes known to exacerbate human rights issues.